sandienunez/BookMine/README.md

 ## Code of Conduct

-Everyone interacting in the JoyfulBites project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the https://github.com/sandienunez/BookGenie/blob/master/app/CODE_OF_CONDUCT.md
+Everyone interacting in the BookGenie project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the https://github.com/sandienunez/BookGenie/blob/master/app/CODE_OF_CONDUCT.md